 - Be aware of your responsibilities as a business partner and stick to it.

 It is true that problems and conflicts in the business partnership are inevitable, especially in the long-term.
 It could be due to a number of reasons.
 However, there is a solution to every problem, if the intention is right.
 Here is what you should do:

 - Analyze worst-case scenarios in your migration consultancy and create a plan of action along with your agency partner.

 - Do a role-play of each situation and prepare the best solutions.

 - Think about how you will implement these plans if the problems do arise.

 A successful business partnership is one that is progressive, profitable, and positive for both parties.
 Take your time to make decisions about collaborating with other individuals or businesses.
-You may even use an education agents management crm to make your processes easier.
 Think it through, plan it out, and the rest will fall in place!